David M. Quinn

 K-12 Education Policy

-David Quinn is an Assistant Professor of Education at Rossier.
-His research focuses on measuring, explaining, and ending racial/ethnic and class-based educational inequality.
-He is particularly interested in the causes and consequences of teachers' biases and the role that teachers can play in closing achievement gaps and improving student learning.
+David Quinn is an Assistant Professor of Education in the K-12 Education Policy concentration at the USC Rossier School of Education.
+His research focuses on measuring, explaining, and ending racial/ethnic and class-based educational inequalities.
+In particular, his interests include students’ seasonal learning patterns, teachers’ racial attitudes, and the effects of issue frames related to educational inequity.
 Previously, he taught third and fourth grade in North Las Vegas, NV and served as a program director for Teach For America - Las Vegas Valley.

 EDPT 652 Multiple Regression (PhD)